khaledchoucri/scrapers-public/README.md

 # scrapers-public
- Web Scrapers for e-commerce data
+ Web Scrapers for e-commerce data.
+ Project folders for each website I scraped.